-Virtual Teams or virtual team members have been a business reality for many years, however during the current crisis, with stay at home orders, the need to lead has increased.
+Virtual Teams or virtual team members have been a business reality for many years, however during the current crisis, with stay-at-home orders, the need to lead has increased.
 As I coach senior leaders to navigate this current storm, I’m often asked for strategies to effectively lead a virtual team and so here are Seven of my best.

-With each member of a team remotely located and no opportunity for face-to-face meeting, there are both challenges and opportunities for the new or established team leader.
+With each member of a team remotely located and no opportunity for a face-to-face meeting, there are both challenges and opportunities for the new or established team leader.
 We have a new ‘level playing field’ where everyone is working and communicating virtually.
 Gone is the proximity bias, where those in the same location could network face-to-face and build collaboration.
 Finally, those that have been working in remote hubs have an advantage, in that they are already acclimated to remote technology and communication.

 With the crisis creating a ‘reset’, there is an opportunity for leadership to harness the ‘power of team’, rather than just manage a work-group.

 In sport, the concept of a team is well-defined.
-Players have specific roles, such as forward, back or goalkeeper, and the team has one goal, to score more points than the opposition in a specific time period, and win matches to achieve the championship.
+Players have specific roles, such as forward, back, or goalkeeper, and the team has one goal, to score more points than the opposition in a specific time period, and win matches to achieve the championship.
 Each player is part of the team, and their individual efforts and their support of each other contributes to the team’s results.

 With an effective face-to-face or virtual team, there is this interdependent communication and collaboration.
 To achieve this, the leader needs to engage in 'Transformational Leadership'.